-8.4 Electronic Prescriptions p.14 8.5 Online Sales of Medicines and Medical Devices p.14 8.6 Electronic Health Records p.14 9.
-Pate nts Relating to Pharmaceuticals and Me dical Dev ices p.15 9.1 Laws Applicable to Patents for Pharmaceutical and Medical Devices p.15 9.2 Second and Subsequent Medical Uses p.15 9.3 Patent Term Extension for Pharmaceuticals p.15 9.4 Pharmaceutical or Medical Device Patent Infringement p.16 9.5 Defences to Patent Infringement in Relation to Pharmaceuticals and Medical Devices p.16 9.6 Proceedings for Patent Infringement p.16 9.7 Procedures Available to a Generic Entrant p.17 10 .
-IP C Other Than Patents p.18 10.1 Counterfeit Pharmaceuticals and Medical Devices p.18 10.2 Restrictions on Trade Marks Used for Pharmaceuticals and Medical Devices p.18 10.3 IP Protection for Trade Dress or Design of Pharmaceuticals and Medical Devices p.18 10.4 Data Exclusivity for Pharmaceuticals and Medical Devices p.18

-11. (COV ID-19 and Life Sciences p.18 1 1.1 Special Regulation for Commercialisation or Distribution of Medicines and Medical Devices p.18 1 1.2 Special Measures Relating to Clinical Trials p.19 1 1.3 Emergency Approvals of Pharmaceuticals and Medical Devices p.19 1 1.4 Flexibility in Manufacturing Certification as a Result of COVID-19 p.19 1 1.5 Import/Export Restrictions or Flexibilities as a Result of COVID-19 p.19 1 1.6 Drivers for Digital Health Innovation Due to COVID-19 p.19 1 1.7 Compulsory Licensing of IP Rights for COVID-19- Related Treatments p.19 1 1.8 Liability Exemptions for COVID-19 Treatments or Vaccines p.20 1 1.9 Requisition or Conversion of Manufacturing Sites p.20 1 1.10 Changes to the System of Public Procurement of Medicines and Medical Devices p.20
+7.3 Pharmaceuticals and Medical Devices: 10.
+IP Other than Patents p.22 Reimbursement from Public Funds p.15 10.1 Counterfeit Pharmaceuticals and Medical 7.4 Cost-Benefit Analyses for Pharmaceuticals and Medical Devices n 15 Devices p.22 7.5 Regulation of Prescriptions and Dispensing by Pharmacies 10.2 Restrictions on Trade Marks Used for Pharmaceuticals and Medical Devices p.22 8.
+E Digital Healthcare p.15 p.16 10.3 IP Protection for Trade Dress or Design of Pharmaceuticals and Medical Devices p.22 8.1 Rules for Medical Apps p.16 10.4 Data Exclusivity for Pharmaceuticals and Medical Devices p.22 8.2 Rules for Telemedicine p.16 μιζζ 8.3 Promoting and/or Advertising on an Online Platform p.16 11.
+COVID-19 and Life Sciences11.1 Special Regulation for Commercialisation or p.22 8.4 Electronic Prescriptions p.17 Distribution of Medicines and Medical Devices p.22 8.5 Online Sales of Medicines and Medical Devices s p.17 11.2 Special Measures Relating to Clinical Trials p.23 8.6 Electronic Health Records p.17 11.3 Emergency Approvals of Pharmaceuticals and Medical Devices p.23 Patents Relating to Pharmaceuticals an Medical Devices d p.18 11.4 Flexibility in Manufacturing Certification as a Result of COVID-19 p.23 9.1 Laws Applicable to Patents for Pharmaceutica and Medical Devices l p.18 11.5 Import/Export Restrictions or Flexibilities as a Result of COVID-19 p.23 9.2 Second and Subsequent Medical Uses p.19 11.6 Drivers for Digital Health Innovation Due to ' 9.3 Patent Term Extension for Pharmaceuticals p.19 COVID-19 p.24 9.4 Pharmaceutical or Medical Device Patent Infringement p.19 11.7 Compulsory Licensing of IP Rights for COVID- 19-Related Treatments p.24 9.5 Defences to Patent Infringement in Relation to Pharmaceuticals and Medical Devices p.20 11.8 Liability Exemptions for COVID-19 Treatments or Vaccines p.24 9.6 Proceedings for Patent Infringement p.20 11.9 Requisition or Conversion of Manufacturing 9.7 Procedures Available to a Generic Entrant p.21 Sites p.24 11.10 Changes to the System of Public Procurement of Medicines and Medical Devices p.24